ElizAlvarez/BlogEngine/README.md

 This solution was implemented with the Onion Architecture.
 There is a core application in the center, and around there are the data and APIs.
 For more information about this architecture: [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/)

+## Unit Tests
+To execute unit tests you can go to the test explorer in Visual Studio and click in the run green botton to run all the unit tests.

+Note: For now, there are only some unit tests for post service and post controller, the idea is to create unit tests for each class from repository, service, and controller.

 ## Installation

 1. Clone the repository to your local machine